hzxa/user-demo/README.md

 make build
 ```

-note: if need to rebuild the UIs, please go to the user-demo-xxx-ui directory, and run
+note: if want to rebuild the UIs, please go to the user-demo-xxx-ui directory, and run
 ``` bash
 npm install
 npm run build